rdegges/posterous-to-markdown/README.md

 ## Install

-The only thing required to run this tool is that you have Pandoc and Bash installed and available.
+To run the script, all you need is:

+- Pandoc
+- bash
+- sed

 If you're on Ubuntu, you can install Pandoc by running `sudo apt-get -y install pandoc`.

 ## Usage